home-assistant/developers.home-assistant/blog/2023-01-25-sensor_rounding.md

 title: "Sensor entity can now do rounding of numerical values"
 ---

-`SensorEntity` can now do rounding of a numerical `native_value` to the state, this is implemented as a part of [core PR #86074](https://github.com/home-assistant/core/pull/86074).
+`SensorEntity` can now do rounding of a numerical `native_value` when it's converted to the sensor state.
+This is implemented as a part of [core PR #86074](https://github.com/home-assistant/core/pull/86074).
 The rounding is opt-in by integrations setting the `native_precision` property.
 It is recommended that this property is set by integrations because it ensures the number of decimals is reasonable also after unit conversion.

 A summary of the changes, copied from the PR description: